kirbykevinson/kirbykevinson.gitlab.io/content/journal/_index.md

 background: "book"
 ---

-For things that are too short and regular for the blog.
+For the stuff that doesn't fit the blog.